 In this science board game, kids race to get their slime to the number 10 and correctly complete a winning lab experiment.

-Players move around the board game and land on a variety of spaces that direct different play including question spaces, gross spaces (like science-based dares) and lab spaces (lose a turn or win the game).
+Players move around the board game and land on a variety of spaces that direct different play including question spaces, gross spaces (like science-based dares), and lab spaces (lose a turn or win the game).

-This fun game has topics and questions that cover chemistry, geology, zoology, biology, anatomy and more.
+This fun game has topics and questions that cover chemistry, geology, zoology, biology, anatomy, and more.

 With these board games, it’s easy to have fun and develop STEM knowledge at the same time!

-More Educational Activities For Kids
+More Ideas For Kids